dotnet/iot/src/devices/Arduino/README.md

 When the firmware starts, the on-board-LED flashes a few times, indicating the loaded firmware version (currently 2 + 11 blinks).
 After that, the board will enter idle state and wait for connections.

 ### Advanced features

 Some of the features of this binding require extended features in the Arduino firmware.
 These include SPI support and DHT sensor support.
 These features didn't make it into the main Firmata branch yet, therefore these additional steps are required:
-- Go to C:\users\<username>\documents\arduino\libraries and delete the "ConfigurableFirmata" folder (save any work if you've changed anything there)
+- Go to `C:\users\<username>\documents\arduino\libraries` and delete the "ConfigurableFirmata" folder (save any work if you've changed anything there)
-- Replace it with a clone of https://github.com/pgrawehr/ConfigurableFirmata and switch to branch "develop".
+- Replace it with a clone of [Configurable Firmata](https://github.com/pgrawehr/ConfigurableFirmata) and switch to branch "develop".
 - Make sure you have the "DHT Sensor Library" from Adafruit installed (use the library manager for that).
 - You can now enable the DHT and SPI features at the beginning of the ConfigurableFirmata.ino file.
 Because the new firmware will have additional features, it is recommended to use the .ino file from the examples folder of the repository.
-So the best start is to open the file that now lies in C:\users\<username>\documents\arduino\libraries\ConfigurableFirmata\examples\ConfigurableFirmata\ConfigurableFirmata.ino.
+So the best start is to open the file that now lies in `C:\users\<username>\documents\arduino\libraries\ConfigurableFirmata\examples\ConfigurableFirmata\ConfigurableFirmata.ino`.
 The file has some comments at the top to enable or disable certain modules.
 - Compile and re-upload the sketch.

 ## Usage

 See the examples for some advanced use cases.

 Basic start: